linslin/laravel-coffee-cache/readme.md

 ## Changelog

+### 1.7.1
+- Catching exception when cache file was not writeable.

 ### 1.7.0
 - Added cookie handler to disable cache on a request: `setcookie("disable-cache", "1",  time() + (3600*24), "/", $request->getHost());`.
   If `disable-cache` isset as cookie, the request will no respond the cached file and will not create a cache file for this request.